 After breakfast train to Manarola.
 Starting a seaside walk from the elegant village of Manarola to Riomaggiore, following the famous “Via dell’ Amore”.
 After passing through the narrow street of Riomaggiore, the last village of the Cinque Terre, start climbing toward the “Madonna di Montenero Sanctuary.
 Between the collars and the perfume of the rosemary, the myrtle and the arbutus, reach the mountain village of Campiglia.
 The walk ends in Portovenere, one of the most fascinating villages of the world.
 Dinner and overnight stay in Portovenere.

-Day 6 : The Wilderness of the Palmaria Island
+Day 6: Wilderness of Palmaria Island

 After breakfast short boat trip to Palmaria.
 In this wild and uninhabited island, the Mediterranean vegetation, strawberry trees, mastic and myrtle, inebriate the hiker with their perfumes.
 The abandoned mines of Portoro, is now home to the nesting of a populous community of Gull course, protected species in the Mediterranean.
 Boat back to Portovenere and time to relax in the lovely village.
 Overnight stay in Portovenere.

-Day 7: Pisa the jewel of Tuscany (5 hours approx. visiting the most important sites in town)
+Day 7: Pisa, the jewel of Tuscany

 In the morning private transfer to Pisa (1,30 hour).
 You will visit this lovely old town, walking along the banks of the local river "Arno" to the architectural jewel of the "Spina Church" built in the thirteenth century.
 Admire the famous “Square of Miracles", the "Duomo" and incredible the "Leaning Tower".
 Early in the afternoon transfer back to Portovenere and overnight stay.